gabriel-ferreira-life/573_machine_learning/homework/homework_1/Readme.md

 - **Model Training**: The Perceptron learned to separate the two classes based on the feature set.
 - **Evaluation**: Accuracy on the test set remained consistent across varying iteration counts, suggesting the dataset is linearly separable.

-For more detailed analysis, visualizations, and the full experiment results, please refer to the [Full Report (PDF)](report/Homework1_Report.pdf).

 ---

 ## Full Report